IvanLepi/ivanlepi.github.io/about.md

 permalink: /about/
 ---

-I enjoy working on challenging tasks as that feeling of solving a problems is quite something.
+I enjoy working on challenging tasks as that feeling of solving a problem is quite something.

 ### More Information